 Kill Devil Hills, North Carolina 27948

-Wright Brothers National Memorial is open seven days a week, year round.
-The visitor center and Centennial Pavilion are open 9 a.m. to 5 p.m. daily. (closed Christmas Day, December 25).
+Wright Brothers National Memorial is open seven days a week, year-round.
+The visitor center and Centennial pavilion are open from 9 a.m. to 5 p.m. daily. (closed Christmas Day, December 25).

 Jockey’s Ridge State Park